whayler1/rivets-example/readme.md

 ### Formatters

-[Formatters](https://github.com/mikeric/rivets/wiki/Example-formatters) are essentially functions, which accept arguments and return a value.
+[Formatters](https://github.com/mikeric/rivets/wiki/Example-formatters) are essentially functions, which accept arguments and returns a value.
 Something any developer is well familiar with.
 In this case we'll be accepting a number and returning a formatted html string.
-Let's write an formatter called price.
+Let's write a formatter called price.
 You can place this in your js anywhere before your `rivets.bind()` function.

 ```js
 rivets.formatters.price = function(val) {